 Support Features

 Without a finding of hereditary cancer, you can get a quote online using the LGA QuickQuote tool for term life insurance.
 Quotes for universal life insurance must go through the company.
 Legal & General offers flexibility for some pre-existing conditions, including anxiety, depression, asthma, mitral valve prolapse, osteoporosis and non-melanoma skin cancers.
-You can use the carrier's website to learn about its life products and file a life insurance claim.
+You can use the company's website to learn about its life products and file a life insurance claim.

 Available Policy Types